Pintool Regions

 >sde –control precond:icount:200,uniform:800:500:5 -- <app>

-start uniform sampling after 200 instructions.
+Start uniform sampling after 200 instructions.
+This is the equivalent to the old use:

 >sde -uniform-skip 200 -uniform-period 500 -uniform-length 500 -uniform-count 5